 - Late in High School Ninja Girl, Otonashi-san, it's revealed that Kariya-sensei's older sister is in love with him.
 This is also the reason why he doesn't return Kunitachi-sensei's affection, since the two women are Identical Strangers.

 - Last Exile has a case of this but with the incest itself being subtext.
-Delphin is heavily implied to be attracted to her younger brother Dio; but even if she is, it's made clear that Dio wouldn't return those feelings.
+Maestro Delphine is heavily implied to be attracted to her younger brother Dio, but it's made clear that he wouldn't return those feelings.

 - The protagonist of MM! is pursued by both his mother and his older sister, much to his horror.
 It's entirely Played for Laughs; in one episode he loses his memory and they both pretend to be pregnant by him in order to bind him to them.